Midi12/cx_assembler/README.md

 No extension set is currently being supported, only a subset of x86 instructions is currently being implemented.
 SIB (Scale Index Base) byte is not fully implemented yet

+## Build

+Clone the repository and build using CMake.
+Only tested with clang tool chain, O2 optimization is only necessary if you want to use the inline emitter `core::emit()`

 ## TODOs ?

 - Implement jcc and jmp instructions